oren/oren.github.io/egalitarian-leadership-playbook/README.md

 ## 2. Why should you care? (learning objectives)
 After reading this playbook you will be able to:
-1. Build a successful strategy for your organization.
+1. Build and implement a successful strategy for your organization.
 1. Describe the foundations of a go-to-market strategy
 1. Describe the foundations of a product development process.
 1. Describe the foundations of a software development process.